cal-itp/data-infra/docs/publishing/sections/10_deploy_to_portfolio.md

 ## Adding to the Makefile

-Another way to write to the Analytics Portfolio is to use the Makefile and run `make build_my_report -f Makefile` in data-analyses
+Another and more efficient way to write to the Analytics Portfolio is to use the Makefile and run `make build_my_report -f Makefile` in data-analyses

 Example makefile in [`cal-itp/data-analyses`](https://github.com/cal-itp/data-analyses/blob/main/Makefile):